 Q: What types of molding services do you offer?

-- We are a plastic injection molder that can perform insert molding, over-molding, and in-mold decorating
+- We are a composite injection molder that can perform insert molding, over-molding, and in-mold decorating

 Q: PlastiCert only does injection molding.
 How do you know if injection molding is the right process for your product?

 - More often than not, part complexity will dictate whether you need to use one process or the other.

 - Parts that can be pressed into the desired shape can be accomplished through compression molding.

 - Parts that are hollow with small openings like milk and pop bottles are better blow molded.